 Peanut Soup is simply made from peanuts but with very complicated production process.
 It has a sugary flavor and is best eaten with some dim sum dishes such as deep-fried twisted dough sticks, steamed stuffed buns and similar.
 Many believe the best Peanut Soup is served at Huangzehe Restaurant in Zhongshang Road.

-Spring Roll is a fried rolled pancake filled with slices of various vegetables, meats and seafood.
+Spring Roll is a classical dish in Hakka cuisine a fried rolled pancake filled with slices of various vegetables, meats and seafood.
 The local people like to have Spring Rolls as traditional snacks during festivals.

 There are plenty of snacks that are not only well-known but also truly delicious including the Xiamen Pie, Oyster Pancake, Rice Dumplings and Shacha Noodles.